Corsava Cards Online

 Four Choice Cards

 Anyone who has used the College Choice 101 cards will acknowledge that three choice categories were never enough.
-Rather than Really Want, Don't Care, and No Way, Corsava Cards now include a fourth option, as students often wrestled with having to make such a clear distinction between what they truly wanted and what might be nice.
+Rather than Really Want, Don't Care, and No Way, Corsava Cards now includes a fourth option, as students often wrestled with having to make such a clear distinction between what they truly wanted and what might be nice.
 With this new version, students sort the cards into Must Have, Would be Nice, Do Not Care, and No Way.
 Students will no longer have to add a column on your table!

 Many of you who are familiar with the original cards will see significant changes in the Corsava Cards artwork.
 After having discussions with hundreds of counselors and students and reviewing years of feedback, the artwork for each card image was updated to reflect images that would resonate with this new generation of students and a more global audience.
 You will notice consistent themes that appear in different cards, highlighting the connections between these factors in college life.